San Ysidro, San Diego: Landmarks and facilities

 San Diego's largest outlet mall is on the international border immediately west of the crossing, Las Americas Premium Outlets, with 125 stores.

 Noted architect Louis John Gill designed the Spanish Revival-style building at 147 W. San Ysidro Blvd., formerly the San Ysidro Commercial Company, (1929) now TheFront art gallery.

+Transport

+There is a trolley line as part of the San Diego Metro, the Blue line which goes to the border.

+California State Route 905 is also here, so is I-5 and I-805.